hsuanchih/Scribbles/docs/Design-Patterns/Behavioral.md

 // An observable allows observers to subscribe to & unsubscribe from it via the register/deregister methods,
 // and keeps track of its registered observers in order to notify its observers of value updates protocol Observable: AnyObject {

-    associatedtype ValueToPublish
+    // The type of value the observable wishes to publishe associatedtype ValueToPublish

-    var value: ValueToPublish { get }
+    // Stores the current value of the observable var value: ValueToPublish { get }

-    var observers: [AnyObserver<ValueToPublish>] { get set }
+    // Keeps a collection of observers interested in the observable var observers: [AnyObserver<ValueToPublish>] { get set }

-    func registerObserver(_ observer: AnyObserver<ValueToPublish>)
+    // Call this function on the observable to add an observer func registerObserver(_ observer: AnyObserver<ValueToPublish>)

-    func deregisterObserver(_ observer: AnyObserver<ValueToPublish>)
+    // Call this function on the observable to remove an observer func deregisterObserver(_ observer: AnyObserver<ValueToPublish>)

-    func notifyObservers()
+    // The observable calls this function to notify its observers of value change func notifyObservers()
 }